- College of Arts & Sciences

 Food with a conscience - Our chicken and milk are antibiotic-free and fruits and vegetables are local and organic (when in season).

 Vegetarian and vegan options - A wide range of vegetarian and vegan choices are offered at our cafés.

 Peace of mind - No worrying about packing food for lunch.
 Also, our meal plan dollars can't be lost, even if your student ID card is lost.

 All meal plans operate on a declining balance or debit system.
-Depending on the meal plan selected, students begin each semester with a set amount of funds which are electronically added to their meal plan balance.
-Food purchases are drawn on student's balances as items are purchased in all University Bon Appétit locations throughout campus.
+Depending on the meal plan selected, students begin each semester with a set amount of Dining Points, which are electronically added to their meal plan balance.
+Food purchases are withdrawn from a student's meal plan balance as items are purchased from any Bon Appétit location on campus.